 Sip N Dip

 Just before you reach The Lazy Lizard, you’ll go past the Sip N Dip.
-It’s a big green wooden building located on a pier.
-Its ‘beer garden’ is what makes this bar special!
+It’s a big green wooden building located on a pier, currently it’s the only ‘over water’ bar in Caye Caulker!
+Its ‘beer garden’ is what makes this Caye Caulker bar special!
 There are tubes/rubber rings, a swing set and hammocks all IN the water!

 This area is an adults only area, however they do have some play equipment on land for children.